52-47/CSCI381-DataModeling-Group3/FinalProject/Individual Models/RalphGranata/Group3-EuropeanCarManufacturer-SQLServer2019-ModelUpdateNotes.md

     - More to follow...
   - Added Sequence objects for all primary keys with associated defaults (1:1 mappings)

+# Model Update Notes - 11/29/2023
+- Added spaces to all table names and columns in LDM only.
+- Merged definitions from Chuan's model

 TODO:
 - Sweep and review all schemas, tables, columns, domains (and their data types).